lazar360/employeemanagerAngular/README.md

 <h2>Introduction</h2>

-A website using Java Spring Boot for Back-End and Angular for Front-End. link to employeemanager java
+A website using <a href="https://github.com/lazar360/employeemanager">Java Spring Boot for Back-End</a> and Angular for Front-End.

 <h2>Demo</h2>